 The Indestructible Graphic Organizer

 There are several ways this could have been accomplished, and I admit that I probably took the long way to doing so.
 I could have easily taken a screenshot of the Frayer Model and inserted it as the background in a Google Slides presentation.
 That would have been by far the easiest route, but I like to use color.
 Visually appealing activities make a difference.
 Differentiating by color allows you to give better directions as well as help students differentiate between the pieces of information.
 To do this, I go through the process of utilizing Google Drawings for the background.
 Once your template is created, you can download it and insert it into the background of your Google Slides.
 The students can't move the pieces of your graphic organizer!
+Here is where you can download your own copy.

 I realized after I made this video and template, that all the same tasks could have been accomplished through changing the slide master in Google Slides.
 The difference is that making it via Google Drawings makes it slightly more secure.
 A student could easily enter the slide master and change the format of the entire deck.
 If you don't want to bother with the extra steps, skip Google Drawings and jump right into the slide master settings.
 This will save you a few minutes of your time.
 It would also allow you to make easier adjustments to the activity if an aspect of your template does not work well for your class.